The third year of Advanced Technology – checklist (for generations 2013 and later (TOM))

 The BSc-assignment has a study load of 15 EC (credits), which corresponds to duration of 420 hours (or 10.5 weeks of 40 hours etc.).

-The main objective of the BSc assignment is for the student to learn to apply a suitable research methodology under supervision.
-A detailed list of the learning objectives of the BSc programme is defined in the AT Program and the Exam Regulation (the “OER”).
-In relation to the BSc-assignment, the student is able to:
+The main objective of the BSc assignment is for the student to learn to apply a suitable research or design methodology under supervision.
+A list of the learning objectives of the BSc programme is defined in the programme specific part of the Education and Examination Regulations (the "OER").
+After the BSc-assignment the student is able to perform technological research at BSc-level and communicate on the outcomes.
+This implies that the student is able to:

-2.1.
-Can write a scientific report describing the research,
+- write a scientific report describing the result.

 The BSc-Assignment Committee consists minimally of the three following members: